thepoly/docs/Style Guide.md

 The Grand Marshal is the highest elected official, equivalent to a student body president.
 The first Grand Marshal, Albert Harper, was elected in 1866.
 Always capitalize *Grand Marshal*, and use *GM* on subsequent references.
 The Grand Marshal only votes in [Student Senate](#student-senate) matters to break a tie.
 As the representative and the leader of the students, the Grand Marshal is a useful source of information and story leads.

 #### Grand Marshal Week
 Use *Grand Marshal Week* on first reference, *GM Week* on subsequent references.
 It’s designed to spark interest in student government elections.
-It usually starts on a Friday early in April and ends the following Friday night.
+It usually starts on a Monday in mid-March and that Friday night.
 Primary and final voting take place during the week.
-GM Week is organized by the GM Week Committee, a sub-committee of the [Rules and Elections Committee](#rules-and-elections-committee) of the [Student Senate](#student-senate).
+GM Week is organized by the GM Week Committee, a sub-committee of the [The Elections Commission](#elections-commission) of the [Student Senate](#student-senate).
 However, most of the events are sponsored by various campus clubs and organizations.

 #### Ground Zero
 A student organization that hosts mostly music shows, often at [2 Edgehill Terrace](#east-campus-class-community-center).

 #### GPA
 Capitalize.
-Something about quality points...

 #### gray
 Use gray on all references, never grey.